 Scroll all the way down to “Refund, privacy, and TOS statements”.
 Click on “Generate sample” in each section and save.

-Here you can list how much you charge for shipping and to which countries you ship your products to.
-Also state how many days you usually need to deliver your products.
+Here you can list how much you charge for shipping and to which countries you ship your products.
+Also, state how many days you usually need to deliver your products.

 Step 3: Get a Domain Name